 Projects having a limited scope may use an abbreviated Concept Report format (See Appendix A-2).
-Projects that qualify to use the abbreviated format should have:
+Limited scope concept reports (LSCR) fall into two categories: Type I and Type II Projects that qualify to use the LSCR Type I abbreviated format should meet the following conditions:

 - Exempt federal oversight status (if federally funded) or locally/state funded.
-PoDI projects may be eligible if prior consent is obtained from FHWA or if FHWA has not selected the Concept for involvement in the PoDI Stewardship and Oversight (S&O) plan for the individual project. - Limited environmental impacts (GEPA or NEPA Categorical Exclusion anticipated) - No or only minor ROW requirements (e.g., few parcels impacted, no major impacts to individual parcels, no displacements anticipated) - No VE study requirement - No PAR required - Traffic Management Plan requires only TTC, if applicable - No or only limited utility impacts
+PoDI projects may be eligible if prior consent is obtained from FHWA or if FHWA has not selected the Concept for involvement in the PoDI Stewardship and Oversight (S&O) plan for the individual project. - Limited environmental impacts (GEPA or NEPA Categorical Exclusion anticipated) - No or only minor ROW requirements (e.g., few parcels impacted, no major impacts to individual parcels, few displacement anticipated) - No VE study requirement - No PAR required - Traffic Management Plan requires only TTC, if applicable - No or only limited utility impacts